Modern Non-Linear Function-on-Function Regression: Empirical Results

-We compare the performance of each method under different simulation settings with a continuous response in Table \ref{t0}.
+We compare the performance of each method under different simulation settings with a functional response in Table \ref{t0}.
 We observe that only when the true model is Linear do all methods perform roughly the same, but as the relations become more complex and interactions are considered, many of the methods fail to capture the true relation between the functional predictor and the functional response.
 We see a substantial gain in such situations in our approach, which dominates all the other methods by giving the lowest RMSE (square root value of Equation \ref{loss}) values.
 The Complex Quadratic setting is especially interesting as the difference in performance in other methods to our method is substantial.
 The best possible RMSE is one (since that is the variance of the error function) and our method is performing well irrespective of the true nature between the functional predictor and the functional response.
-Note that the values highlighted (blue) in the table are within two standard errors from the lowest RMSE error for each mapping.